machaao/machaao-samples/index.rst

 What are Messaging Apps?
 =============================================================================
-Messaging Apps or Chat Bots are light weight programs that can be ran inside an existing app without any new installation required on the user side.
+Messaging Apps or Chat Bots are light weight programs that run inside an existing app without any new installation required on the user side.

 .. figure:: _static/images/ganesha_android_screenshot.png